 Customers typically pay in advance (or upon commencement of the term) via credit card, wire or check.
 Fees paid or invoiced in advance are deferred and recognized as described above.
 Customers that do not pay in advance are invoiced and are required to make payment under standard credit terms.
-The Company does not generally offer refunds or the right of return to customers.
+The Company does not generally offer refunds or a right of return to customers.
 There are situations in which a customer may receive a refund but the determination is made on a case-by-case basis.

 The Company also licenses digital content to customers through third party resellers.
 The Company contracts with third party resellers around the world to access markets where the Company does not have a significant presence.
 Third party resellers sell the Company's products directly to end-user customers and remit a fixed amount to the Company based on the type of content sold.
 The terms of the reseller program indicate that the third party reseller is the primary obligor to the end-user customer and bears the risks and rewards as principal in the transaction.
-In assessing whether the Company's revenue should be reported on a gross or net basis with respect to its reseller program, the Company follows the authoritative guidance in ASC 605-45, "Principal Agent Considerations."
+In assessing whether the Company's revenue should be reported on a gross or net basis with respect to its reseller program, the Company follows the authoritative guidance of the Financial Accounting Standards Board ("FASB") in Accounting Standards Codification ("ASC") 605-45, "Principal Agent Considerations."
 The Company recognizes revenue net of reseller commission in accordance with the type of content sold, consistent with the plan descriptions above.
-The Company generally does not offer refunds or the right of return to resellers.
+The Company generally does not offer refunds or a right of return to resellers.